chris-king1/resume/docs/writing-samples.md

 ## Digital experiences

-View a short, WalkMe guided tour (walkthru) that I designed, wrote, and helped implement in a SaaS application at IBM.
+View a short, guided tour that I designed, wrote, and helped implement with [WalkMe]("WalkMe is a Digital Adoption Platform (DAP) that adds a layer of software on top of an application.
+This added layer can help guide users through key tasks and provides contextual information as they navigate the UI.
+I was certified as a WalkMe Builder in 2021 through the official certification program.
+Similar products to WalkMe: Pendo, Whatfix, Appcues.") in a SaaS application at IBM.
 [![Video of a WalkMe walkthru that I implemented in a SaaS application.](images/walkme-video.jpg)](images/WalkMe-walkthru.mp4)

 !!! note "More writing samples"